dwbasta/EntraCustomExtensionCommunity/LifeCycle Workflow/Templates/Privilege account Leaver.md

-# Privileged Account Mover - Lifecycle Workflow Custom Extension
+# Privileged Account Leaver - Lifecycle Workflow Custom Extension

-This template demonstrates how to automatically update privileged admin accounts when users change roles, departments, or other attributes using Lifecycle Workflows custom extensions and the Inbound API Provisioning service.
+This template demonstrates how to automatically offboard privileged admin accounts when users leave the organization or no longer require elevated access using Lifecycle Workflows custom extensions and the Inbound API Provisioning service.

 ---

 ## Overview

 This solution uses:
-- **Lifecycle Workflows** to detect when a user's attributes change
+- **Lifecycle Workflows** to detect when a user leaves or loses privileged access
-- **Custom Extension** to trigger the update logic
+- **Custom Extension** to trigger the offboarding logic
-- **Inbound API Provisioning Service** to update admin account attributes
+- **Inbound API Provisioning Service** to disable and manage admin account lifecycle
 - **Managed Identity** for secure, credential-free authentication

 ---